 Other AMP related tips and tricks you should know:

 The AMP for email playground doesn't proxy XHRs, but some email providers do.

 The AMP MIME part should appear before the HTML MIME part in your email to ensure maximum compatibility across email clients.

 amp-img, or the href attribute of a tag cannot be mutated by

 Your messages should include a static HTML version if a user is taken to the HTML version of the message or if that user forwards the message.

 Be careful with overflowing margin in CSS: they may not get rendered due to an AMP layout limitation.

-Mailmodo is a complete email marketing service that allows users to build interactive AMP emails without any coding.
-Mailmodo allows you to preview your email content while editing your email template and before sending them.
+Mailmodo is a complete email marketing service that allows you to build interactive AMP emails without coding.
+You can also preview your email content while editing the template before sending it.
 It also allows you to validate and send test emails whenever required.
 If you would like to send high-quality AMP emails without losing any time and without any hassle, sign up at Mailmodo today.

 What you should do next